 Although some of the Goal Countries have succeeded in incorporat- ing the Local Spiritual Assemblies in the capital city of those countries, others have no incorporated Local Assemblies, and the National As- semblies of these countries should urgently pursue this objective along with that of having the national body itself incorporated in some man- ner.
 Also additional local incorporations may be possible in those coun- tries which have succeeded in registering the Local Assembly in the capital city.

-We are confident that the National Assemblies of the European Goal Countries, an area where such victories have been won, will leave no stone unturned in their efforts to ensure that every objective of the be- loved Guardian’s Plan will, without exception, be accomplished by Riḍ- ván, 1963.
+We are confident that the National Assemblies of the European Goal Countries, an area where such victories have been won, will leave no stone unturned in their efforts to ensure that every objective of the be- loved Guardian’s Plan will, without exception, be accomplished by Riḍ- ván 1963.